 Submissions present new material, distinct from published works (including those that will appear in-print before the conference) and presentations at other conferences.
 We encourage submissions that contribute new knowledge and understanding to the broad area of negotiation and conflict.
 A variety of research methods are welcome, including theoretical, qualitative, and quantitative approaches.
 We also encourage innovative interdisciplinary submissions highlighting dialogue between theory and practice.

 All submissions will be subject to blind review.
-Full paper and extended abstract submissions will be double-blind and all other formats single-blind review.
-Submissions should use Times New Roman 12-point font, double spaced, 1-inch (2.5cm) margins all around, and an 8.5″x11″ page setting.
-References may be single-spaced.
-Submissions must be in .pdf format.
+Full paper and extended abstract submissions will be double-blind and all other formats single-blind review and should maintain their identifying information within the submitted paper.

 In the online submission portal, you will be asked to provide the following:

 - All author names, affiliations, and email addresses;

 - Identify which authors will present and/or attend, to the best of your knowledge as of the date of submission;

 - A commitment of each presenter to register by the early registration for presenters deadline (early-bird registration is available until June 1, 2022; registration will open in mid-March) and attend the conference should their submission be accepted;

 - Identify up to three content area keywords and one methodological keyword;

 - Confirm that you have not submitted more than 3 submissions on which you are the lead author.

 - Confirm that you will present at the time, date, and format scheduled by IACM;